Sign In to Tableau Cloud

-Depending on how your site admin set up your Tableau Online site, you will use one of the following ways to sign in (these are also referred to as authentication types):
+Depending on how your site admin set up your Tableau Cloud site, you will use one of the following ways to sign in (these are also referred to as authentication types):

-Single sign-on (SSO) means that your admin has set up the Tableau Online site so that you can use the same username and password (credentials) you use for other applications in your company.
+Single sign-on (SSO) means that your admin has set up the Tableau Cloud site so that you can use the same username and password (credentials) you use for other applications in your company.

-When you use SSO, your credentials are managed outside of Tableau Online by a third-party identity provider (IdP).
-When you enter your credentials to sign in to Tableau Online, it's the IdP that lets Tableau Online know you are an approved user.
+When you use SSO, your credentials are managed outside of Tableau Cloud by a third-party identity provider (IdP).
+When you enter your credentials to sign in to Tableau Cloud, it's the IdP that lets Tableau Cloud know you are an approved user.

 Tableau with MFA